Old person smell: In Japan

 Old person smell is known as (加齢臭, kareishū) in Japan, where much social value is placed on personal grooming, and specific upmarket odor-eliminating soaps are targeted at more elderly consumers.

+Kareishū (加齢臭) cannot be removed by regular soap, so soap specifically utilizing Japanese persimmon extract is used to counter the buildup of 2-nonenal with tannins.

+Persimmon tannins act as natural, astringent odor eliminators that bind to and neutralize nonenal.